AdaGold/slack-cli/README.md

 We will do an in-class design activity for this project.
 While you should read through these requirements before that exercise, we do not recommend beginning work until we have finished classroom work.

+### Testing

+For this project, we have provided our standard test infrastructure:
+- A `specs/` folder containing a `test_helper.rb` file, including
+    - Minitest reporters
+    - Simplecov
+    - VCR
+- A `Rakefile`, allowing you to run tests via `rake test`
+- A `Guardfile`, allowing you to watch tests via `guard`

+You do not need to test your main command loop, or the user interaction portions of your app.
+However, **all other classes and helper methods should be thoroughly tested**.
+Here are some tips:

+- Follow TDD best practices (pseudocode, red, green, refactor)
+- Add tests for all code you write
+- Make sure all tests are green before pushing to GitHub
+- Make sure all tests are green after you pull

 ### Wave 1 - Listing Channels and Users

 As a user, when I launch this program...